 Under the Federal Employer’s Liability Act (FELA), railroad workers and their families have a right of action to sue in a court of law to recover money damages against their employer, the railroad, for injuries sustained on the job.
 Railroad employees and their families have the right to recover money damages for wage loss, medical expenses and treatments, human pain and suffering, and for partial and/or permanent disability.

-Ted D. Morgan, P.C. has been successful helping many injured railroad workers and their families collect money damages for on-the-job injuries and permanent disability.
+Ted D. Morgan, P.C. has been successful in helping many injured railroad workers and their families collect money damages for on-the-job injuries and permanent disability.
 If you are a railroad worker who has been seriously injured or disabled as a result of an unsafe condition at the workplace, you are entitled to money damages, and we can help.
-Contact us toll free at 800.980.3352.
+Contact us toll-free at (706) 622-6255.

 We hope this summary adds a bit of safety to your workplace while at the same time furthering your education about your rights as a railroad worker.